Interface superconductivity in FeSe thin films on SrTiO$_3$grown by the PLD technique: Results and discussion

 \section{Results and discussion}

-Figure \ref{fig:XRD_result}(a) illustrates the XRD patterns of four films with different thicknesses.
+Figure \ref{fig:XRD_result}(a) illustrates the XRD patterns of four representative films with different thicknesses.
 All the films indicated only the (00\textit{l}) reflection peaks of tetragonal FeSe, except for the peaks derived from the substrates and Ag paste attached to the films for the resistivity measurement.
 These results indicate the single-phase nature of FeSe and \textit{c}-axis orientation of the films.
+In addition, we confirmed the in-plane alignment of the films as FeSe [100]/$\!$/STO [100].
 Figure \ref{fig:XRD_result}(b) illustrates an enlarged plot of the (001) reflection peaks.
 All the films showed clear Laue fringes, indicating a flat surface.
 Figure \ref{fig:XRD_result}(c) illustrates the rocking curves of the (001) reflection peaks of the films.
 All films showed a full width at half maximum (FWHM) smaller than 0.16\(^\circ\), indicating high crystalline quality.
-All the films were under tensile strain with their \textit{a}-axis constant larger than 3.81 \AA \ (cf. bulk FeSe has $a$ = 3.77 \AA).
+All the films were under tensile strain with their \textit{a}-axis constant larger than 3.79 \AA \ (cf. bulk FeSe has $a$ = 3.77 \AA).
 The structural properties of the films are summarized in table \ref{table:property}.

 Figures \ref{fig:result}(a) and (b) illustrate the temperature dependence of resistivity $\rho(T)$ of the films.
 All films exhibited a metallic behavior.
-The 7-nm-thick film exhibited a higher resistivity than the other films possibly because of the deterioration caused by air exposure.
 Remarkably, all samples exhibited a superconducting transition with a \Tconset higher than 20 K. These \Tconset values were much higher than those of the bulk at ambient pressure.
-Furthermore, \Tc increased as the thickness of the films decreased, except for the 7-nm-thick film, as will be discussed later.